 - Training in proper oral hygiene

-According to the Bureau of Labor Statistics, the anticipated growth of the dental assistant field is “much faster than average.”
+According to the Bureau of Labor Statistics, the anticipated growth in the field is “much faster than average.”
 Between 2018 and 2028, jobs are expected to increase by 11%, with an employment increase of 38,700 during that time period!

 While some states don’t require formal education to become a dental assistant, other states require potential dental assistants to pass an exam and receive certification.

-Many schools offer certification programs to get trained as a dental assistant.
+Many schools offer certification programs to get training.
 And these programs are comparatively short — most programs can be completed in nine to eleven months.
 Some schools even offer accelerated training, part-time education programs, or remote training, making it easy to fit these programs into your schedule!

-There are several places where you can find details about individual dental assistant programs:
+There are several places where you can find details about individual programs: